zspencer/www.zeespencer.com/_posts/2015-08-03-defining-my-dream-job.md

 I can subsist as an independent freelancer indefinitely; and will continue to do so until I find the right place.
 How would I describe this place?

-1. It recognizes the insiduous, destructive nature of micro-aggressions and subtle \*isms and considers compassion a core skill.
+1. It recognizes the insidious, destructive nature of micro-aggressions and subtle \*isms and considers compassion a core skill.
 2. It has inoculated itself against "senior-coder-itis" and actively hires across skill levels and specializations; while paying equitable salaries.